 Accounting Rate of Return Template

-This accounting rate of return template will demonstrate two examples of ARR calculation.
+This accounting rate of return template will demonstrate two examples of ARR calculations.

 Below is a screenshot of the accounting rate of return template: